tijsboussier/blog/now.md

 ## Books

 ### Currently reading
-*The Other Name: Septology I-II* by Jon Fosse, translated by Damion Searls
+_The Man in the High Castle_ by Philip K. Dick

 ### Finished
 1. *The Red Parts* by Maggie Nelson
+2. *The Other Name: Septology I-II* by Jon Fosse, translated by Damion Searls

 ## Cinema visits
 1. *Nosferatu* (2024) - Cinéma Aventure
 2. _The Room Next Door_ (2024) - Cinéma Palace
 3. _Wicked: Part 1_ (2024) - Cinéma Palace
 4. _Bird_ (2024) - Cinéma Galeries
+5. _All Of Us Strangers_ (2023) - Cinéma Galeries
+6. _Flow_ (2024) - Cinéma Galeries